 of a Circle

 A sacred circle has several purposes, the most significant of which is to define an area where formal ritual work can be performed.
 A circle is a place in which the rules and conditions are different to that of the everyday world.
-A circle is not a barrier, but a doorway to another world.
-To contain any magickal energy raised and to prevent its dissipation until it has been used up is another purpose of the circle.
+A magic circle is to contain any magickal energy raised and to prevent its dissipation until it has been used up is another purpose of the circle.
+It is also your protective space.
 The sacred circle does not need to be physically represented (drawn or marked on the ground), it just needs to be visualized.
-The circle is a spiritual entity.
+In other words, you will be creating a "vitual circle".

 How to Cast a Circle

 A circle can be cast for all magickal acts.
 The size of a circle varies vastly – it should be able to comfortably fit those using it.
 Certain actions must be performed and certain words said in a loud, clear voice.
 An altar should be placed in the circle – in a north, center or east position.

 1. Cleanse yourself and you chosen area.
 You should have a bath and clear the area completely.
 Set up an altar with the following items: a flat pentagram symbol, two white candles, an athame or sword, a small bell, a bowl of salt, a bowl of water, a chalice and a saucer.

 2. Light your altar candles.
 Holding blade, walk around your circle, and say: “With this sacred blade I cast the circle of my craft.
 May it be a doorway to a sacred circle beyond time and space.
 Let it be a meeting place for all good, and may it deter all wickedness.”

 3. Stand in front of your altar, pick up your bell, and say: “In the names of the Goddess and the Horned God, I cast this my working circle.”
 Afterwards, ring your bell.